Updated on: 11/19/2019

 Image source: USA Today

 According to Paul Walker’s father, side-door reinforcements, a stability control system, and a breakaway fuel line might have saved Paul’s life.
-A previous lawsuit by Walker’s daughter, Meadow, claimed that the car was travelling at a speed between 63 and 71 miles per hour at the time of the crash, but investigators argued that the Porsche could have been travelling between 80 and 93 miles per hour, an unsafe speed on that road.
+A previous lawsuit by Walker’s daughter, Meadow, claimed that the car was traveling at a speed between 63 and 71 miles per hour at the time of the crash, but investigators argued that the Porsche could have been traveling between 80 and 93 miles per hour, an unsafe speed on that road.

 Porsche has also argued that the car "was abused and altered after being placed into the stream of commerce in a manner that was not reasonably foreseeable to (Porsche Cars North America)."

 Lawsuits Can Force Automakers To Make Safety Changes

 This isn’t the first time that Porsche has been sued over automotive defects.
 In 2014, Porsche settled a class-action lawsuit regarding plastic coolant pipes in the Porsche Cayenne that could prematurely fracture or degrade.
 Their high-end headlights were too easy to remove, making them a target for thieves and leading to a lawsuit claiming that Porsche knew about the problem but ignored it because it could profit by selling expensive replacement headlights.
 A class-action lawsuit has claimed that Porsche vehicles with beige or light-colored dashboards can create a sun glare on the windshield that will impair a driver’s vision.
 Porsche is also currently under investigation by the EPA for selling vehicles with software designed to cheat emissions tests.

 Lawsuits against car manufacturers aren’t the easy money grab that many people believe them to be.
 They’re a way to draw attention to serious, sometimes life-threatening automobile defects.
 They can also help victims who have been injured in accidents caused by defective cars pay for the cost of their medical care and time off work.